Hat Limpet Shell

 Hat LimpetShell, Lottia mitella.
 Shell collected off the beach in the greater Los Cabos area, Baja California Sur, July 2019.
 Size: 2.7 cm (1.1 inches) x 2.1 cm (0.8 inches).

-Hat Limpets are found attached to rocks in the intertidal zone to depths up to 18 m (60 feet).
-They range from the greater Los Cabos area of Baja California Sur to the central coastline of mainland Mexico and the Revillagigedo Islands and are found throughout the Sea of Cortez.
+Habitat and Distribution: Hat Limpets are found attached to rocks in the intertidal zone, and to depths up to 18 m (60 feet).
+They are a subtropical to tropical Eastern Pacific species.
+In Mexican waters they range from Todos Santos, Baja California Sur, to Guatemala, including the Revillagigedo Islands.
+They are found throughout the Gulf of California.